UK Food & Drink | 2026/27

 • "Asian-inspired spice is a flavour toolbox, not a single trend.

-"In said toolbox, you have your accessible routes: sweet, sticky Korean-style glazes on fried chicken; miso-spiked dips with built-in umami; Thai chilli dressings that bring freshness as much as fire.
+"And in said toolbox, you have your accessible routes: sweet, sticky Korean-style glazes on fried chicken; miso-spiked dips with built-in umami; and Thai chilli dressings that bring freshness as much as fire.

-"Then there are the power tools: mala seasonings with that signature tingle, sambal-led burger sauces with proper savoury depth, or pehaps nam jim-style 'jams' to bring sweet, sticky heat to fried chicken, prawns and loaded sides.
+"Then there are the power tools: mala seasonings with that signature tingle, sambal-led burger sauces with proper savoury depth, or nam jim-style 'jams' to bring sweet, sticky heat.

 "Asian-inspired spice can be switched up or down (or in and out) depending on the format, the customer and the occasion, which makes the space immediately ownable and trend-relevant.

-"It is about borrowing the right heat cue, from the right place, for the right reason and building something that hits in just the right way."
+"It's about borrowing the right heat cue, from the right place, for the right reason and building something that hits in just the right way.
+An 'Asian-Heat Goldilocks' flex."

 Flora Williams, Creative Insights